reynaldop96/CS-Projects/Dijkstra's Algorithm/README.md

   The algorithm prints the total weight of the shortest path and the vertices along it.

  NOTE ON RUNNING THE PROGRAM!!!
- As state by Professor Jim Glenn:
+ As stated by Professor Jim Glenn:
  - the input must be read from standard input where:
    a) the first line of input is three integers giving the width and height of the grid,
    b) the rest of the input is divided into two sections separated by the word "queries" on a separate line, where